 Fifax continuously applies water treatment procedures to the water in the grow-out tanks in order to maintain the health of the fish.
 RAS production allows the fish to grow in optimized conditions with total control of the water coming in and going out of the system, while recirculating nearly all of the water used.
 Parameters for temperatures and oxygen levels can be adjusted at all times to improve the growth and well-being of the fish.
 The grow-out tanks are constantly monitored for algae and other similar impurities.
 Any solid matter in the tanks is regularly collected and removed during the process.
 Land-based fish farming also prevents adverse effects to the wild fish population, which in traditional farming methods can occur.

 The RAS method aims to maintain the growth environment of the fish clean and minimize the environmental impact of production.
 Throughout the entire process, factors affecting the quality of the water in the fish tanks, such as temperature, oxygen and pH values, are continuously monitored and measured.
 The large masses of water in the grow-out tanks are constantly circulated and purified in the water treatment units, where carbon dioxide and solids such as feces are filtered out of the water, and ammonium converted to nitrate in biofilters.
 A small part of this flow is released into the sea after it has been treated, and a similar amount of new clean water is pumped from the sea to the facility.
 Fifax only releases water back into the sea after it has been treated and purified.
-In addition, in land-based fish farming any waste or by-products from the fish is collected and, to the extent possible, re-used as e.g. fertilizer.
-This reduces the burden on the surrounding waters.
-All the electricity needed for Fifax’s operations is produced currently with renewable wind energy.
+In addition, in land-based fish farming any waste or by-products from the fish is collected and treated and utilized for example as fertilizer.
+As a result there are no sludge outlet from the land-based farm, which reduces the burden on the surrounding waters and the climate.
+All electricity needed for Fifax’s operations is renewable, including wind energy.

 The location of Fifax’s production facility in the Åland Islands provides close proximity to its current key target markets in Finland and Sweden.
 Additionally, the short transportation routes result in relatively low transportation emissions.
 The location contributes to Fifax’s ability to conduct its activities in a sustainable and reliable manner.
 Fifax also has access to reliable supplies of water and energy.

 Fish is one of the most sustainable sources of animal-based protein compared to other traditional animal-based sources.
-Conventional salmon farming causes approximately 20 percent of the carbon footprint and consumes less than one seventh of the water compared to the production of red meat1).
+However, conventional farming causes sludge emissions, which, under the anaerobic conditions that quickly can arise in connection to conventional fish farms, lead to significant greenhouse gas emissions.
+There are no such sludge emissions from Fifax land-based farm at all.
 Fifax’s management believes there will be increasing pressure to increase the use of more responsible protein sources.

 In addition to the waste and emissions, other negative impacts on the environment related to the conventional fish farming may arise from, for example, the use of chemicals, the fish farming’s impact on wild salmon species as well as diseases for example caused by the increased amount of sea lice.